Former Colorado paramedic sentenced to 5 years after conviction in death of Elijah McClain

 "You cannot say you're not training people to be robots when they find no fault in their actions," she said.
 "I watched my son's murder on bodycam video so many times because I want to know why they didn't save him."

+"If Peter's child, family member, friend or coworker was laying on that ground the way my son Elijah McClain was, I guarantee you when Peter arrived, he would not have allowed the brutality to continue," she said.
+"He did not try to save my son's life."

-Multiple times, Sheneen McClain characterized her son's death as a "murder" and his detention by police and paramedics as a "kidnapping."
+Sheneen McClain characterized her son's death as a "murder" and his detention by police and paramedics as a "kidnapping" several times in her speech.

 "Elijah will never be a husband or a father," she continued.
 "I have righteous anger toward those that made sure my son would never see another day."